Canada Centre for Community Engagement and Prevention of Violence

 The Canada Centre for Community Engagement and Prevention of Violence (Canada Centre) was launched in 2017 and leads the Government of Canada's efforts to counter radicalization to violence.
 The Canada Centre's activities include:

 - Policy guidance including the development and implementation of the National Strategy on Countering Radicalization to Violence.

-- Promoting coordination and collaboration with a range of actors to respond to local level realities and prevent radicalization to violence.
+- Promoting coordination and collaboration with a range of stakeholders to build and share knowledge, and to respond to local level realities and prevent radicalization to violence.

 - Funding, planning and coordinating research to better understand radicalization to violence and how best to counter it, and mobilizing research to front-line individuals working to prevent radicalization to violence.

-- Targeted programming through the Canada Centre’s Community Resilience Fund to provide financial support to initiatives that aim to prevent radicalization to violence in Canada.
+- Supporting interventions through the Canada Centre's Community Resilience Fund to provide financial support to initiatives that aim to prevent radicalization to violence in Canada.

 The Canada Centre does not manage, or advise on, individual cases.

 The Community Resilience Fund (CRF) Call for Applications is currently open.
 The deadline to submit an application has been extended until January 25, 2022 at 11:59 p.m.
 Pacific Standard Time (PST).
 To apply, please consult the Funding Application Guide.